Felling History

 Jon Bratton 2009

-Let's start with Heworth Common in 1766, basically fields owned by Charles Brandling and others.
-Apart from
+Here's a bit of Heworth Common in 1766, basically fields owned by Charles Brandling, Edward Stewart and others.

 there's only a few houses clustered around the bottom of Split Crow Road, then called Sunderland Lane as that was the main route from Newcastle to Sunderland.

-This is the former Felling UDC Council Offices, now used as a refugee lodging.
+This is the former Felling UDC Council Offices, now a Listed building, used for a time as a Housing Office, then later a refugee, and then a teenagers out of care, lodging.
+It is now appartments

 Above the main door is a crest which was adopted by the Council but was originally the crest of the Brandling family, lords of the manor since the 16th century.
 The crest comprises an oak log with leaves and acorns attached, and flames coming out the top.
 Left click the above image to see the detail of the crest